12 Aug 2017 12:17:33

 - Once CloudFlare has scanned all the DNS records, it will ask you to verify them.
 Make sure that there’s an orange CloudFlare icon beside your main/original domain name.
 This is the domain, which will be accelerated by CloudFlare.

 - The next step would be choosing your plan.
 You can opt for the ‘Free’ plan to try out things first.
-You can also choose from other options like ‘Pro Website’, which comes at a cost of $20/month, or the ‘Business Website’, which comes at a price of $200/month.
+You can also choose from other options like ‘Pro Website’ at a cost of $20/month, or the ‘Business Website’ at a price of $200/month.

 - In the next step, you would need to update your nameservers to the custom nameservers of the CloudFlare.
 This should be done at your registrar.
 If you are uncertain as to where and how you should update the nameservers, contact your registrar.
 Nameserver changes can take up to 24 hours to reflect, so be patient while you are at it.

-- The last step is to scroll through the settings of CloudFlare, and turn on the minifying options for ‘Minify JS’, ‘Minify CSS’ and ‘Minify HTML’.
+- Then scroll through the settings of CloudFlare, and turn on the minifying options for ‘Minify JS’, ‘Minify CSS’ and ‘Minify HTML’.
 Just check mark them, and you’re done.

 To make the process of activating CloudFlare on your site easier, you can also try out the CloudFlare WordPress plugin.
 This helps you to verify your IP address of your website before you customize it for the CloudFlare Content Delivery Network.
 However, this is only applicable if you set up your CloudFlare manually.
 You would also need to register with CloudFlare on their website, with an email, and extract an API key for that.